YuukanOO/streamy/README.md

 Send a message with associated data to a socket.
 On the client, you do not need to provide the socket arg since it will use the client socket.
 On the server, **you must provide it**.
 If you want to send a message to all connected clients, you must use `Streamy.broadcast` (See Broadcasting).

-### Streamy.groupEmit(message_name, data_object, sockets) Server-only

-Send a message with associated data to a group of sockets.
-This differs from `Streamy.broadcast` in that you are choosing a specific group to send your message to.

 ### Streamy.on(message_name, callback)

 Register a callback for a specific message.
 The callback will be called when a message of this type has been received.
 Callback are of the form: